Droom (band)

 Droom were a Canadian electronic music duo formed in 2002 in Vancouver that combined elements of futurepop, synthpop, post punk and gothic rock.
 The band had two club hit singles and enjoyed success on college radio charts.
-The musical style has been likened to that of Images in Vogue Depeche mode, New Order and the cure, and The Province referred to the duo's style on 128 ½ Days as "the darker side of Depeche Mode."
+The musical style has been likened to that of Images in Vogue, Depeche Mode, New Order, and The Cure, and The Province referred to the duo's style on 128 ½ Days as "the darker side of Depeche Mode."

 Biography

 Droom was formed in the summer of 2002 by Graham Jackson and William Winslow-Hansen from the many discussions during Jacksons and Winslow-Hansens tenure in aLUnARED.
-They immediately began working on tracks for their debut album, "128 ½ days".
-They enjoyed the success of two club hit singles, "While We Can" and "Stay!", and they quickly gained a growing fanbase in the underground music scene.
+They immediately began working on tracks for their debut album, 128 ½ days.
+They enjoyed the success of two club hit singles, "While We Can" and "Stay!", and they quickly gained a growing fan base in the underground music scene.